 Given all of these features and its affordable costs, the Telstra TV may well be worth your money, especially if you’re already an existing Telstra broadband customer.

-Regardless, if you’ve been finding yourself leaning more towards the world of streaming television but still want to have the option of tuning into your favourite free-to-air channels and shows, then Telstra TV would be a great addition to your home viewing.
-Getting the hardware as part of the Home Internet Entertainment Bundle also gives you more value for your money and it would definitely be a good place to start if you’ve just moved in to a new place as well.
+Regardless, if you’ve been finding yourself leaning more towards the world of streaming television but still want to have the option of tuning in to your favourite free-to-air channels and shows, then Telstra TV is a great addition to your home viewing.
+Getting the hardware as part of the Home Internet Entertainment Bundle also gives you more value for your money and it would definitely be a good place to start if you’ve just moved into a new place as well.